Protection Paladin Tanking Guide

 - Hammer of the Righteous is used to apply Weakened Blows assuming no one else is already applying this debuff.

-- Reckoning is our taunt, forcing the target to attack us for 3 seconds on a cooldown of 8 seconds.
+- Reckoning is our taunt, forcing the target to attack us and it has a cooldown of 8 seconds.

 - Avenging Wrath increases damage and healing done by 20% for 20 seconds with a 2 minute cooldown.
 This both increases our damage and thus threat and enhances our self-healing capabilities.